Desperate to stop the bullying he was enduring, Ted embarks on secret missions to build and test his inventions to deter his assailants.

 This book is currently in the editing phase, and we'd love to share it with you to get your feedback.
 To start the preview, please see the link below and leave your comments.

-Ted, the 5th grade genius and Veronica, his arch-rival, are constantly pranking each other.
-When the pranks spill over and ignite a grade-wide war, the teachers organize a girls vs. boys competition.
+Ted, the 5th grade genius and his rival Veronica constantly prank each other.
+When the pranks spill over and cause a grade-wide conflict between the boys and girls, the teachers organize a competition between the two sides.

-They expect to convince the kids to respect each other by setting up events in academics, arts, and athletics.
-But competitions aren't always fair, and when two girls suddenly become friendly with Ted's teammates, he suspects manipulation is involved.
+Hoping to teach the kids to respect each other, they set up contests in academics, hobbies, and sports.
+But competitions aren't always fair, and when two girls suddenly become friendly with Ted's teammates, he immediately suspects the girls are trying to cheat.

 After finally finishing the school year, Veronica is anxious to go back to Canada, if just for a visit.
 When her parents say no, planning instead to go to Indonesia, Veronica begs Ted to fly her home directly, and he obliges.